 - The defendant planned on paying the rightful owner for the property, which was up for sale at the time.

 - Eyewitnesses have misidentified the defendant.

 These are some of the many ways that an attorney can defend you against theft charges.
 Every theft case is unique, so our attorneys will need to learn more about the details of your case before determining the best strategy to use.
 Tell us more about your case during a free consultation so we can start working tirelessly towards a favorable resolution.

-Schedule A No-Cost Consultation With Our Theft Attorneys Today
+Schedule A No-Cost Consultation With Our New Jersey Theft Attorneys Today

 Have you been charged with a theft crime in New Jersey?
 If so, speak to the experienced theft attorneys at The Hernandez Law Firm at once.
 Our attorneys have been committed to defending the rights of the accused for decades.
 We are determined to help our clients fight their criminal charges and secure their freedom.
 To learn more about your legal options, schedule a free consultation by calling 732-286-2700 or filling out the form on our website today.